 Quick Pandoro with the Bread Machine

-The quick Pandoro with the bread machine is a fast solution to have a good Pandoro, but with relatively short times.
+The quick pandoro with the bread machine is a fast solution to have a delicious pandoro, but with fairly short times.

-Of course, rising times are needed, but there’s no layering, no repeated risings, so the times are greatly shortened.
+Certainly, leavening times are needed, but there is no layering, there are no repeated leavenings, so the times are greatly reduced.

-I helped myself with the bread machine for the dough of this Pandoro, but if you don’t have one, you can still make it by working it by hand for at least 30 minutes in total, so get ready to put in some elbow grease!!!
+For the dough of this pandoro, I helped myself with the bread machine, which gives significant assistance, but if you don’t have it, you can still make it by kneading by hand for at least 30 minutes in total, so elbow grease!!!

-The great thing about the bread machine is that you can put the ingredients in, start the machine, and while it works, we can do many other things.
+The beauty of the bread machine is that you can insert the ingredients, turn on the machine, and while it works, we can do many other things.

-If you don’t have a bread machine yet, I recommend buying one as soon as you can, because it’s really great, especially for doughs.
+If you don’t have a bread machine yet, I recommend buying one as soon as you have the opportunity, because it is really excellent, especially for doughs.

-If you make this recipe or others on my blog, feel free to send me a photo of your dish, and if you’d like, I’ll post it on my Facebook page with your name.
+If you make this recipe, or others on my blog, feel free to send me a photo of your recipe; if you like, I’ll post it on my Facebook page in your name.

 Quick Pandoro with the Bread Machine